BjrInt/enluminure.js/readme.md

 Although the french term means creating a picture alongside a written text, this javascript library turns any picture into a a composition of colorful letters.
 It uses canvases internally to perform the conversion, so it only works inside of browsers.

+## How does it work

+Enluminure is a really simple algorithm that takes its inspiration from ASCII art.
+It works by first slicing a source picture into tiles.
+These tiles are then iterated over and their lightness is extracted.
+When the extracting process is done, the rendering starts by assigning a letter from a given pool (a word, a random chain of characters, ...) for each of the tiles.
+This letter will be as bright as the source tile, but with a different hue.

+This is as simple as that, but sometimes the simpler solutions are usually the most effective.

+Below you'll find a detail from a Boticelli painting and some enluminures rendering of it.

 <table align="center">
   <tr>
     <td><img src="./examples/pics/original.jpg" /></td>